astronomer/airflow-guides/guides/task-groups.md

 ### Conditioning on Task Groups

 In the above example, we added an additional task to `group1` based on our `group_id`.
-This was to demonstrate that even though we're dynamically creating Task Groups to take advantage of patterns, we can still introduce variations to the pattern while avoiding code redundancies from building each task group definition manually.
+This was to demonstrate that even though we're dynamically creating Task Groups to take advantage of patterns, we can still introduce variations to the pattern while avoiding code redundancies from building each Task Group definition manually.

 ## Nesting Task Groups